bgrossot/red-aws/README.md

 # red-aws

-A bridge between red language and AWS
+A bridge between red language and AWS.
+Currnetly, focus on S3 support.